ilya40umov/linux-mint-software-checklist/README.md

 - `flatpak install flathub com.spotify.Client` or `snap install spotify` - **Spotify**, a music streaming app by Spotify
 - `flatpak install flathub com.getpostman.Postman` or `snap intall postman` - **Postman**, a graphical tool for API development and testing
 - `flatpak install flathub org.qgis.qgis` - **QGIS**, a desktop geographic information system app
-- `snap install intellij-idea-ultimate --classic`- **Intellij IDEA**, possibly the best IDE for developing any app that is JVM-based, there is also a free community edition with less features
+- `flatpak install flathub com.jetbrains.IntelliJ-IDEA-Ultimate` or `snap install intellij-idea-ultimate --classic`- **Intellij IDEA**, possibly the best IDE for developing any app that is JVM-based, there is also a free community edition with less features
-- `snap install bitwarden` - **BitWarden**, an open source password manager done right (at least from the user perspective)
+- `flatpak install flathub com.bitwarden.desktop` or `snap install bitwarden` - **BitWarden**, an open source password manager done right (at least from the user perspective)
 - `npm install -g tldr` or `snap install tldr` - **TLDR**, a great collection of simplified man pages, first stop for help on any terminal command
 - `pip3 install --user s-tui` - **S-TUI**, a cli tool that graps cpu freq, utilization and temperature over time
 - `pip3 install --upgrade --user awscli` - **AWS CLI**, a cli tool to work with Amazon Web Services